RECOMMENDATION

 Furniture

+Make sure furniture is the right size for the room, and don't clutter a room with too much of it.
 A good rule of thumb is to remove about half your furniture.
 Furniture that's too big will make a room look small, too little or too small furniture can make a space feel cold.
 Don't use cheap furniture, either.
 You don't have to pay a lot of money to switch out your existing furniture.
 (You may even be able to rent the furniture you stage your home with).
 Either way, make sure the furniture looks nice, new, and inviting.
 You'll also want to arrange the furniture in a way that makes each room feel spacious and homey.

 The NAR survey found the living room is the most crucial space to stage, next comes the master bedroom, followed by the kitchen.
 Your last priority can be any extra bedrooms.